Radiation Reaction and Self-Force

 * Radiation reaction: The effect on a radiation-emitting particle due to the fact that energy, momentum and angular momentum are carried away by the radiation; It can be described in terms of a "self-force" (Newton's third law does not hold for an accelerated charge), and is associated with "radiation damping."

-* Abraham-Lorentz formula: Describes the non-relativistic form of the self-force arising from radiation reaction,
+* Abraham-Lorentz formula: An equation giving the non-relativistic form of the self-force arising from radiation reaction,

 Fself = –(4U/3c2) dv/dt + (2e2/3c2) d2v/dt2 + O(a) ,

-where a is the particle's radius, and U the electrostatic self-energy (blows up as a → 0).
+where a is the particle's radius, and U the electrostatic self-energy (which blows up as a → 0); It is useful in describing the motion of radiating electric charges, but it suffers from two notorious defects, runaway solutions and preacceleration.

-* Lorentz-Dirac equation/force: The fully relativistic, covariant, renormalized form (c = 1)
+* Lorentz-Dirac equation / force: The fully relativistic, covariant, renormalized form (in c = 1 units) is

 where m includes the "electromagnetic mass" me = 4U/3c2; > s.a. mass.